wesleytian/blog/content/2019/whitney.md

 __The summit is only halfway.__ Descending wasn't easy until we got a second wind when some hikers told us about the best burger ever at the Whitney Portal Store.
 Picturing fat juicy burgers in our heads, we immediately began running down the mountain to make it to the store before it closed.

-Doug wanted the burger so bad that he was willing to further damage his knee to take a bite of the delicious burger.
+Doug wanted the burger so bad that he was willing to further damage his already painful knee to take a bite of the delicious burger.

 To get the burgers before the store closed, Netwon offered to stay with Doug while he asked Nori and me to run down the remaining 5 miles of the mountain trail to get the burgers.
 We made it down in record time.